Determine your province/territory of residence:

 Program cost estimates are created to help you enter accurate information on your student loan application and to help you plan your finances for the year.
 Cost estimates provide your:

 The costs reflect 100 per cent enrolment in your program.
-If you plan on registering in a lesser course load, contact a Student Advisor in the Advising Office for accurate school costs.
+If you plan on enrolling in a lesser course load, contact a Financial Aid Advisor in the Office of the University Registrar for accurate school costs.

 Please note: Student Aid Alberta considers software to be an eligible expense; however, they do not cover the cost of personal computers or laptops.